Conference Program

 |

+Back by popular demand, prolific journalist Chantal Hébert returns to ROMA 2026 for another passionate address about public policy and national politics.
 Chantal Hébert is a freelance political columnist frequently featured on the radio, television, and in print.
-She is also a weekly participant on CBC’s The National’s political panel “At Issue” and Peter Mansbridge’s podcast, “Good Talk.”
+She is also a weekly participant on CBC’s The National’s political panel “At Issue” and Peter Mansbridge’s podcast, “Good Talk.” |

 Hébert began her career in Toronto as a reporter for the regional newsroom of Radio-Canada in 1975 before moving on to Parliament Hill for Radio-Canada.
 She served as parliamentary bureau chief for Le Devoir and La Presse.